 Worry no more, we have your back.
 These are fantastic.
 Crispy crunchy on the outside and soft and fluffy on the inside.
 You can grind the chickpeas coarsely or more finely, which ever is your preference.
 But they must be ground enough to hold together as fritters.

-Feel free to browse other recipes from our Retro Recipes series of recipes from our first blog which ran from 1995 – 2005.
-You might also like our Middle Eastern recipes here and here.
-Or you might like to browse Chickpea recipes here and here.
-Check out our easy Spring recipes here and here.
+This is one of our Retro recipes.
+Feel free to browse other recipes from the Retro Recipes series – recipes from our first blog which ran from 1995 – 2005.
+You might also like to browse all of Middle Eastern recipes here.
+Or all of our Chickpea recipes here.
+Check out our easy Mid Spring recipes here.

 As the original comments from the original blog post say, this recipe has its genesis in Middle Eastern Vegetarian Dishes by – my copy is a an ancient one, but it has been re-released in recent years.